All posts tagged Native American Culture

 Tsankawi Section

-My friends and I headed out from Albuquerque to check out Bandalier National Monument (just east of Los Alamos) .
+My friends and I headed out from Albuquerque to check out Bandelier National Monument (just east of Los Alamos) .
 Before we hit the main portion of the park we stopped at the Tsankawi section of the park.
-There are many cool petroglyphs, pottery pieces, arrowheads and old ruins just laying about.
-The temperatures were starting to heat and we were …
+There are many cool petroglyphs, pottery...

 Taos Pueblo